KLYgarage/onesdk/README.md

         );
 ```

-2. Attach if there are some attachments
+2. Attach if article contains some attachments

-  Article class support attachments, like photo, page.
-To attach, create the related attachment object.
-E.g : photo
+  Article supports multiple kind of attachment such as: photo, page.

 ```
 $photo = new Photo(